yyiilluu/xprompt_doc/readme.md

 And more!

-XPrompt is fully compatible with OpenAI request and response payload, so that same request to OpenAI can now be sent to xprompt.
+XPrompt is 100% compatible with OpenAI request and response payload, so that same request to OpenAI can now be sent to xprompt and get identical responses back.

-## How to use XPrompt
+## Examples for using XPrompt

 XPrompt introduces HTML like components into prompts, so that user could perform more complicates tasks before calling OpenAI